Anna-Sandra/Idempotency-Gateway/README.md

 # Idempotency-Gateway

 This is a lightweight RESTful API that implements an idempotency layer for payment processing.
-It ensures that identical requests (identified by an `Idempotency-Key` header) are processed **exactly once**, preventing double-charging even when network retries occur.
+It ensures that identical requests are processed exactly once, preventing double-charging even when network retries occur.

 ## 1. Architecture Diagram